sanity-io/sanity/README.md

 * Follow [@sanity_io](https://twitter.com/sanity_io) on Twitter
 * Subscribe to our [newsletter](http://eepurl.com/b2yaDz)

+## Code of Conduct
+We aim to be an inclusive, welcoming community for everyone.
+To make that explicit, we have a [code of conduct](https://github.com/sanity-io/sanity/blob/master/CODE_OF_CONDUCT.md) that applies to communication around the project.

 ## Want to contribute?

 Found a bug, or want to contribute code?
 Pull requests and issues are most welcome.
 You might want to take a look at our [Contributing guidelines](https://github.com/sanity-io/sanity/blob/master/CONTRIBUTING.md) also.

 ## License

-The Sanity Content Studio is available under the *MIT License*
+The Sanity Content Studio is available under the [*MIT License*](https://github.com/sanity-io/sanity/blob/master/LICENSE)

 ![](https://cdn.sanity.io/images/3do82whm/production/iFi4bnMdiVHd37lfdaRV6lZQ-1600x800.png?w=1000&h=350&fit=max)